 As a result, British English is commonly used as a tool by the American film industry to create the impression of a show being “historical” or “posh”, which further reinforces the stereotype.
 For instance, Game of Thrones and The Lord of the Rings were shot almost entirely in various British dialects.

 Many people subscribe to this artificially created stereotype: British = intelligent, historical, posh; American = redneck, primitive.

+In terms of grammar, vocabulary, and pronunciation, American dialects tend to be more conservative than British Dialects.
 One example is the American use of the present subjunctive, which has all but disappeared in most registers of British English, apart from the most formal ones.
 While it is completely acceptable to say

 in American English (where “he come” is in the present subjunctive mood), most speakers of British English would use one of the following variants:

 It is very important that he should come on time.

 The first sentence is ambiguous, and “should” in the second sentence is used in a rather illogical way, but still, most Britons consider them more natural than the traditional “he come”.